 Have you ever dreamt of having perfectly-groomed eyebrows?
-You know, the thick, full and perfectly arched type that would make even Cara Delevingne jealous.
+You know, the thick, full, and perfectly arched type that would make even Cara Delevingne jealous.
 Well, we’re here to make that dream a reality.
 No, not by sending you to a team of professionals.
-Instead, we’re going to teach you how to master the skill of shaping your own eyebrows, so you can have picture perfect brows every time you leave the house.
+Instead, we’re going to teach you how to master the skill of shaping your own eyebrows, so you can have picture-perfect brows every time you leave the house.
 From finding the right shape to filling in and trimming, here’s your cheat sheet for wielding tweezers and eyebrow pencils like a pro.

 How to Find the Right Eyebrow Shape

-Before beginning to tweeze any hairs or fill in your brows, you must visualise the shape that you aim to create.
+Before beginning to tweeze any hairs or fill in your brows, you must visualize the shape that you aim to create.
 Finding the best shape to suit your face is a matter of simply following your bone structure and natural eyebrow arch.
 If over-plucking has made this difficult, however, some easy guidelines will make finding your right shape a breeze.

 - Each brow should begin at a spot straight above the upper bridge of your nose.
 To achieve this, hold a pair of flat tweezers or a pencil vertically against the top of your nose on one side.
 Where the tweezers intersect with your brow line is where your first eyebrow should start.
 Mark this spot with an eyebrow pencil and repeat the process on the other side.

 - Next, you will need to find the place where your arch should occur.
 To do so, mark the location along your brow that is three-quarters of the way back from the nose bridge.
 From this spot, the tail of your eyebrow should gradually taper off, following the angle of your eye.
 For symmetrical brows, ensure that the top of each arch and bottom of each tail occur at the same point.